sedemto/phain-ltfat/README.md

 - to prove that the reconstruction quality is the same for both implementations the `demo_reconstruction.m` can be run.
 It also computes the SNR of both reconstructions, measures the execution time for both implemetations, and produces the following image:
   <img width="1920" height="973" alt="comparisonLTFATvsOriginalpng" src="https://github.com/user-attachments/assets/93469f57-eb27-445b-a819-16ea215d6e02" />

 - to compare the difference in speed between the DGT from LTFAT and the DGT from the original code run `demo_DGT.m`.
-The table below is acquired.
+The table below is acquired, which shows that on average the LTFAT implementaion is about 48 % faster.

 | Test Number | DGT Original code [s] | DGT LTFAT code [s] | DGT Improvement [%] | iDGT Original code [s] | iDGT LTFAT code [s] | iDGT Improvement [%] | Both Original code [s] | Both LTFAT code [s] | Both Improvement [%] |
 |:--------------:|:------------------:|:---------------:|:---------------------:|:------------------:|:---------------:|:---------------------:|:------------------:|:---------------:|:---------------------:|